What is Steam Stripping?

 Process design parameters depend on the particular VOCs present, concentrations, boiling points, and solubility, among other factors.
 Stripping is straightforward if the contaminants’ boiling points are lower than that of water, but different feedwater compositions may require additional design features.
 As a result, analysis and testing of design concepts is a critical step in system project planning, an integral element in Koch’s design process.
 Once extracted, the organic contaminants are removed from the system in a concentrated distillate stream.
 Minimizing this distillate stream’s volume is important to minimize the plant disposal costs.

-Typically, waste minimization is accomplished by first condensing and then decanting the overhead product from the column to separate water insoluble organics, with subsequent refluxing of the water phase from the decanter to the top of the stripping column.
-If the stripped organics are soluble in water, then it is typical to add several rectification stages and reflux to the stripping column to reduce the water content of the distillate.
-The distillate can be drawn off as a liquid product for recycle or disposal, or as a vapor product that is then fed to a thermal oxidizer.
+Waste minimization is achieved by providing greater separation between the water and organic phases.
+This is accomplished by first condensing and then decanting the column’s overhead product to separate the water phase and the insoluble organic phase, with subsequent refluxing of the water phase from the decanter to the top of the stripping column.
+It is common to run the steam stripping process through several rectification stages and/or add reflux to the steam stripping column when stripped organics are soluble in water.
+This also helps reduce the water content of the organic contaminant distillate stream.
+The organic contaminants can then be drawn off as a liquid product for recycling purposes or disposal or as a vapor product fed to a thermal oxidizer.

 Understanding Steam Stripping